 An author by night.
-In my day job, I masquerade as a Planning Director for an advertising and marketing firm in the UK.
+In my day job, I masquerade as a Strategy Partner for an advertising and marketing firm in the UK.
 I was born in South Africa but I live now between London and Paris, though my French is limited to the essential: ‘Un verre de vin blanc!’

 How did it all start?

 In 2013, I graduated from Bath Spa University with an MA in Writing for Young People.
 That was the kick-start.
-Stone Rider was published in 2015.
+My first book, Stone Rider, was published in 2015.